Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Researchers (Lichtenstein et al., 1982; Kruger & Dunning, 1999) found this helps.
 Ask learners to predict scores before quizzes (Lichtenstein et al., 1982).
 Record these predictions and actual results.
 This allows calculation of calibration accuracy (Kruger & Dunning, 1999).

-Use a basic formula: Calibration accuracy = 100, |predicted score, actual score|.
-A learner who predicts 15/20 and scores 13/20 achieves 98% calibration accuracy (100, |15-13|).
-Perfect calibration scores 100%, whilst completely inaccurate predictions approach 0%.
+Use this basic formula: Calibration accuracy = 100, |predicted score, actual score|.
+For example, a learner predicts 15/20 and scores 13/20.
+This gives 98% calibration accuracy (100, |15-13|).
+Perfect calibration scores 100%, whilst very inaccurate predictions move close to 0%.

 Subject areas differ for learners.
 A Year 9 learner may do well in English, but struggle in maths.
 Target metacognitive teaching based on what learners need most.
 (Dignath et al., 2008; Dunlosky & Rawson, 2012; Hattie et al., 2018).